-The overwhelming majority of mathematical models of arterial blood flow treat arteries as passive material (see, e.g., [1, 2]).
-A popular approximation of the flow-artery interaction is a proportional increase of the artery's cross-section to an increase of the flow pressure [3]:
+The overwhelming majority of mathematical models of arterial blood flow treat arteries as passive material [1, 2].
+A popular approximation of the flow-artery interaction is a proportional increase of the artery's cross-section to an increase of the flow pressure [3]

-$$p - p_0 \sim \sqrt{A} - \sqrt{A_0} \,,$$
+$$p-p_0\sim\sqrt{A}-\sqrt{A_0}\,,$$

-where p_0 and A_0 are the reference pressure and cross-sectional area respectively.
+where $p_0$ and $A_0$ are the reference pressure and cross-sectional area respectively.
 The works focused on pulse modelling [4] interpret pulses as a passive response to time-periodic boundary condition imposed at the artery's inlet.

 However, the arteries have muscles which actively push the blood.
 In some models [5] the arteries do actively exert pressure.
 However, such models are non-autonomous, that is the active component of the pressure, despite in place, is introduced by an explicit function of time and coordinate.
 Consequently, the pulses take place because this function already has the form of pulses.
-Effectively it represents some "outside controller" dictating the system's behaviour.
+Effectively it represents some 'outside controller' dictating the system's behaviour.

-In this note we propose an approach which leads to an autonomous model of the flow between hypothetically active elastic walls.
+This note proposes an approach which leads to an autonomous model of the flow between hypothetically active elastic walls.
 At this stage we do not claim direct connection with biology, but aim to demonstrate the possibility of constructing such a model.